3 unusual visuals in Power BI with wide usage potential

 Power BI is one of the best Business Intelligence platforms available in the market.
 Microsoft has been releasing new updates every month, and making sure they’re inching closer to fulfill the users’ needs/wants in each of the releases.

 We, at Guidanz also love the latest features without doubt, but a month down the lane, these updates will become older, as the next set of new updates gets rolled out.
 At every release, the users focus primarily on the new updates and tend to lose focus on the older ones.
-This thought left us wondering if the existing features were used to their maximum potential!
+This thought left us wondering if the existing features were utilized to their maximum potential!

 Power BI’s updates are focused on multiple aspects – like workspace utilization, performance tuning, ETL etc. We chose to start with a single aspect – visuals, and identified 3 unusual visuals with wide usage potential.
 We’ll cover them in this blog post.

 Before we dive into the visuals, please take a look at the Deals Data that will be used to explain the visuals.
 The spreadsheet has the following 12 data points pertaining to 120 deals closed by a firm in the last 5 years.

 - Year (2014 to 2018)

 - Business Type (Existing or New)

 - Account Ownership (Public or Private or Self-funded)